-The marijuana plant, also known as cannabis sativa, is known for its beneficial healing properties.
+The marihuana plant, also known as cannabis indica, has been known for its beneficial healing properties.
 But despite being used for thousands of years, the perception of marijuana as a gateway drug to harder substances such as heroin and cocaine has led it to its classification as a schedule 1 substance.
-Thankfully, most states today have reassessed how they view marijuana and have legalized or decriminalized usage of the plant and drug in some way or form.

 5 Steps to Starting a Cannabis Business